Relative clauses, also known as adjective or attributive clauses, are a type of complex sentence in English grammar.

 An adjective describes or clarifies a noun, and in a similar way, a relative or adjective clause gives more information about or defines a noun.

-So in this case they will come directly after the noun:
+In this case they will come directly after the noun:

 If they are qualifying a whole clause, then they come directly after that clause: